Peekaboo: Text to Image Diffusion Models are Zero-Shot Segmentors: Conclusion

 \section{Conclusion}

 In this work, we established how text-to-image diffusion models trained on large-scale internet data contain strong cues on localization.
-Using an analogous experiment \cref{fig:motivation}, we demonstrated how an image generation process can be augmented to concurrently generate a segmentation for the foreground object.
-Motivated by this behavior, with a small tweak we introduced a novel inference time optimization technique for utilizing off-the-shelf text-to-image diffusion models in segmentation tasks.
-Our approach can be applied to downstream segmentation tasks with no segmentation-specific re-training of the diffusion model.
+Note that their training process contains no explicit modelling of localization.
+We then propose a novel \textit{inference-time optimization} technique that can extract this localization knowledge and apply this to downstream referring and semantic segmentation tasks.
+In particular, we perform such segmentation with no segmentation-specific re-training of the diffusion modell, leaving its weights (and therein all strengths of the model) intact.